bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 of programming.
 The other central aspect - (pure) functions - is presented directly afterwards in the 2nd section.
 Ways to abstract follow in the 3rd section before the 4th section explains error handling mechanisms.
-In the 5th section goes into the details of how to do side effects and compose systems using processes and channels.
+The 5th section goes into the details of how to do side effects and compose systems using processes and channels.
 In this section the concepts learned about in preceding sections are applied and composed to little programs.
 The 6th section continues with the modularisation strategy of the language